6 Common Furnace Smells Explained | Air Alliance Team

 Cause: Dry Sewer Trap or Sewer Leak

-If your furnace smells musty, mold and mildew has probably been growing in it for some time.
+If your furnace smells musty, mold and mildew have probably been growing in it for some time.

 Cause: Dirty Ductwork

-Your furnace works with air ducts to distribute warm air across your house.
+Your furnace uses air ducts to send warm air across your house.
 Mold can grow in the ductwork over time, particularly if you live in a humid climate.
-You can get rid of the mold by having an HVAC technician do air duct cleaning.
+You can eliminate the mold by having an HVAC technician do air duct cleaning.

-Trying to fix your heating and cooling system on your own is difficult.
+Troubleshooting your heating and cooling system on your own is hard.
 Your comfort is our top goal at Air Alliance Team, so our pros are here to help you when you need us.
-When you need furnace repair in Ballwin and St. Charles that you can trust, call us at 636-206-4250.
+When you need furnace repair in Ballwin and St. Charles that you can depend on, call us at 636-206-4584.